Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế17/08/2024

-For the first time, special documents about our country's diplomatic activities during the first 50 years of independence and autonomy under the Nguyen Dynasty (1802-1858) will be published in a virtual exhibition of the National Archives Center I.
+For the first time, special documents on our country's diplomatic activities during the first 50 years of independence and autonomy under the Nguyen Dynasty (1802-1858) will be published in a virtual exhibition of the National Archives Center I.

 Bức anh mô tả sự kiện năm 1825, Bá tước Đại tá hải quân Pháp đến Đà Nẵng xin đặt lãnh sự và thông thương, vua Minh Mạng từ chối.
 (Nguồn: Tư liệu trong triển lãm)